-For additional information about VLC and how it works, see VideoLan's VLC Introduction video at https://wiki.videolan.org/Documentation:VLC\for\dummies, or press <F1> while VLC is open.
+Note: For more information about VLC, see VideoLan's VLC Introduction video at https://wiki.videolan.org/Documentation:VLC_for_dummies, or press <F1> while VLC is open.

 Security

 The Linux operating system is more secure, and better supported than the operating systems pre-installed on most home computer hardware today.
 Linux is backed by many large corporations, as well as independent developers and users, many of whom are focused on ensuring and improving the security that is built into the operating system.
 The built-in updater provided with the Ubuntu MATE distribution of Linux provides security updates for both its software applications and the operating system.
 Vulnerabilities are patched more quickly and are delivered automatically and more frequently than the two most popular operating systems.